-Open the Advanced > Industrial Protocols > OPC UA Server dialog.
-The dialog displays the OPC UA user accounts that are set up.
-In the table row for the relevant OPC UA user account, unmark the checkbox in the Active column. □ Apply the settings temporarily.
-To do this, click the ✓ button.
-The dialog displays the To apply the changes, restart the OPC/UA server.
-Restart now? window \square To apply the settings , click the Yes bu tton. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. opc-ua users disable USER To disable the user account USER. show opc-ua users To display the user accounts that are set up.
-User Name Access-Role St atus user read-only [ save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.
+The dialog displays t he OPC UA u ser s > OPC UA Server dialog. accounts that are set up.
+UA user account, unmark the checkbox in the Active this, click the 🗸 button. anges, restart the OPC/UA server.
+Restart now? window \square To apply the settings , click the Yes bu tton. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. opc-ua users disable USER To disable the user account user. show opc-ua users To display the user accounts that are set up.
+User Name Access-Role St atus user read-only [] save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.

-16.4.4 Deleting an OPC UA user account
+16.5.4 Deleting an OPC UA user account